Non-Commutative Worlds and Classical Constraints: Review of Non-Commutative Worlds

 {\bf Remark.} While there is a large literature on non-commutative geometry, emanating from the idea of replacing a space by its ring of functions, work discussed herein is not written in that tradition.
 Non-commutative geometry does occur here, in the sense of geometry occuring in the context of non-commutative algebra.
 Derivations are represented by commutators.
 There are relationships between the present work and the traditional non-commutative geometry, but that is a subject for further exploration.
 In no way is this paper intended to be an introduction to that subject.
-The present summary is based on \cite{Kauff:KP,KN:QEM,KN:Dirac,KN:DG,Twist,NonCom,ST,Aspects,Boundaries,NCW} and the references cited therein. \bigbreak
+The present summary is based on \cite{Para,Kauff:KP,KN:QEM,KN:Dirac,Twist,NonCom,ST,Aspects,Boundaries,NCW,Glafka} and the references cited therein. \bigbreak

 The following references in relation to non-commutative calculus are useful in comparing with the present approach \cite{Connes, Dimakis, Forgy, MH}.
-Much of the present work is the fruit of a long series of discussions with Pierre Noyes. paper \cite{Mont} also works with minimal coupling for the Feynman-Dyson derivation.
+Much of the present work is the fruit of a long series of discussions with Pierre Noyes, Clive Kilmister and Anthony Deakin.
+The paper \cite{Mont} also works with minimal coupling for the Feynman-Dyson derivation.
 The first remark about the minimal coupling occurs in the original paper by Dyson \cite{Dyson}, in the context of Poisson brackets.
 The paper \cite{Hughes} is worth reading as a companion to Dyson.
 It is the purpose of this summary to indicate how non-commutative calculus can be used in foundations. \bigbreak